tseiman/timer-netsend-test/README.md

 - script & binary to generate CPU load
 - alternatively different approaches to generate network UDP traffic either purly in user space,  mixed user space and kernel space and pure kernel space, supposed to run on SUT.
 - scripts to generate graphs from the meassurements.
+- a bash script "canned-xen" which builds a live bootable ISO image with a runnable XEN Hypervisor and 2 guest systems

 ## Requires
 - gcc >4.0